phpandrew/php-sts-temp-credentials/README.md

 - Copy the Role ARN at the top of the page.

 ## Enter your credentials
-At the bottom of signaturev4.php, modify the following lines with your credentials
+At the top of signaturev4.php, modify the following lines with your credentials
-- $accessKey = Your access key you generated in the above step
+- LOGIN_CLIENTID = Your Login with Amazon client id
-- $secretKey = Your access secret you generated in the above step
+- LOGIN_CLIENTSECRET = Your Login with Amazon client secret
-- $roleArn = Enter your Role ARN from your amazon account.
+- ROLE_ARN = Enter your Role ARN from your amazon account, that you created above

+## Running the script
+- Load `test.php`
+- This will generate your credentials for you, as these will rotate on a regular basis.
+I would suggest you safely, and securely, store these credentials.
+- calculateSignature() will calculate your signature to send to Amazon.
+Modify the `us-east-1` if your region is different.

 Run the script!
 Enjoy!